To create a new product for your store, go into the Admin Interface, click the “Products” tab, and click the “New

 - Option Types - You can select any number of Options to associate your new product with.
 You’ll learn more about Options in the Options Guide.

 - Meta Keywords - These words are appended to the website’s keywords you established in the Store Settings and can help improve your site’s search engine ratings, bringing you more web traffic.
 They should be words that are key to your new product.

 - Meta Description - The summary that someone sees when your product’s page is returned in a web search.
 It should be descriptive but not overly verbose.

-A store whose products had no images to look at would be pretty boring, and probably not garner a lot of sales.
+A store without products images would be pretty boring - and probably not garner a lot of sales.
 It would be very time-consuming to have to upload, crop, resize, and associate several photos to each product, if you had to do so manually.
 Luckily, Spree makes maintaining images of your products quick and painless.

 Just click the “Images” link under “Product Details” on the right-hand side of the screen.
 Any images that you may have already uploaded will be previewed for you.
-To add a new image for your product, click the “New Image” button.
+To add a new image for your product then click the “New Image” button.

 Select the Image file and enter the Alternative Text for the image.
 Alternative Text is what appears when someone has their browser’s image-rendering turned off, as with certain types of screen readers.

 You have the option to associate a photo only with a particular “Variant” (again, more on Variants later in this guide), or with all of the product’s Variants.

-When you click Update, not only is the product photo uploaded, it is automatically resized and cropped to fit your store’s requirements, and it is associated with the correct versions of your product.
+When you click “Update”, not only is the product photo uploaded, it is automatically resized and cropped to fit your store’s requirements.
+It is associated with the correct versions of your product.

-Suppose that in your store, you sell drink tumblers.
-All of the tumblers are made by the same manufacturer and have the same basic product specifications (materials used, machine washability rating, etc.), but your inventory includes several options:
+Suppose that you sell drink tumblers in your store.
+All of the tumblers are made by the same manufacturer and have the same basic product specifications -such as materials used and machine washability rating but your inventory includes several options: